 Though much cold weather looms ahead, the winter solstice has passed and days are getting longer.
-And when those occasional warm January days arrive, a couple of frog species are poised to take advantage of the opportunity to begin calling and mating.
+And when those occasional warm January days arrive, a couple of Tennessee frog species are poised to take advantage of the opportunity to begin calling and mating.

 Tennessee’s earliest breeder, the upland chorus frog, sounds like someone running fingernails over the tooth of a comb.
 Listen for them on evenings when the temperatures are comfortably above freezing.
 Not far behind are spring peepers, a much-loved species that makes a high-pitched peep peep peep call that is often thought of as a harbinger of winter’s end.